 California has been one of the most progressive states when it comes to the legalization of marijuana.
-While medical marijuana is legal in the state and advocates have pushed for full legalization of the drug, non-medicinal use is still illegal in the state.
-Of course, it is important to note that federal law still makes possession of marijuana for any reason illegal.
+In fact, its use is legal for both medicinal and recreational purposes, but there are still many rules regarding its use and sale.
+And, of course, it is important to note that federal law still makes possession of marijuana for any reason illegal.
 That’s why you should read up about California’s marijuana laws before you make a mistake that could leave you in need of a Vista drug attorney.

 Only legally licensed marijuana dispensaries can sell marijuana and even then, they can only sell it to those over 21 or those over 18 who have a medical marijuana prescription.
 If you are caught selling marijuana to an adult, you can be charged with a misdemeanor.
-In many cases, police distinguish the difference between having marijuana for personal use and possession with the intent to sell can often come down to small details like whether you have any packaging materials, scales, cash, etc. that would suggest you intend to sell the substance.
+In many cases, police distinguish the difference between having marijuana for personal use and possession with the intent to sell can through small details like whether you have any packaging materials, scales, cash, etc. that would suggest you intend to sell the substance.

-There are multiple defenses to these crimes, along with a number of excellent diversion programs for persons convicted of cultivating plants or possessing more than one ounce or marijuana.
-Only a criminal defense expert can help you decide the right course of action give the specifics of your case.
-If you have been charged with possession with intent to sell or any other serious charge related to marijuana use or possession, please call Vista drug lawyer Peter M. Liss at (760) 643-4050.
+If you have been charged with possession with intent to sell, driving under the influence or any other serious charge related to marijuana use or possession, please call Vista drug lawyer Peter M. Liss at (760) 643-4050.

 Creative Commons Image by Torben Bjorn Hansen